THOROUGHBRED MARE MATING

 As mentioned in my article how old is too old to be a stallion, Secretariat’s dam was 18 same as his sire when he was born,

-I agree with nature, that it is harder to get old mares in foal and percentage wise according to statistics you have less change of breeding G1 winners, but it can be done.
+I agree with nature, that it is harder to get old mares in foal and percentage-wise according to statistics you have less chance of breeding G1 winners, but it can be done.

 the percentage of Group one winners as per their age is 48% aged 5 to 9 years old, 41 % 10 to 16 years old and 11% over 17 years of age

 DOES AGE BETWEEN THE STALLION AND THE MARE MAKE A DIFFERENCE OR VISE VERSA.

 Checking on the last 100 group one winners in NZ, it was found only 11 were with an age gap of 10 years or more years apart, 23 had a gap of 6-9 and 66 were 0-5 years gap.